Friday, May 21, 2021

 Sixth,

 the magic behind Dave's performances in his driving backing tracks.
 Dave Hum skillfully made all his own rhythm tracks.
 I have purchased several hundred dollars worth of backing tracks online, and NOTHING comes even close to Dave's tracks!
 The reason why is Dave keeps it simple, just some simple percussion with a bass.
 Anything else is clutter!
-I wish more banjo artists would share or sell quality backing tracks, but they don't for some reason.
+I wish more banjo artists would make, share or sell quality backing tracks, but they don't for some reason.
 Most available tracks are garbage!
+Dave inspired me to carry on his music tradition of making my own backing tracks to play along with on my banjo.

 Seventh, Dave enjoyed sharing his music with others, which motivated him.
 I cannot express in words what Dave's music means to me personally.
 His family has a great legacy and something to be very proud of and cherish.
 I am amazed how professional Dave's videos are, and how he captured so much life (family in the videos, people, incredible scenery, cool moments and historical places).
 What awesome videos!
 Whoever was behind the camera much of the time deserves a lot of credit for paying attention to what was going on, and I'd like to say, "Thank you!"
 I love Dave Hum and thank God for making him!